azu/code-migrator/README.md

-# code-migration-framework
+# code-migrator

-This framework help to create code migration tool.
+This library help to create code migration tool.

 ![gif](https://media.giphy.com/media/xULW8xOTTWYMgRVhhm/giphy.gif)

-If you have own library/framework/tool, this framework help to create migration tool for your library/framework/tool.
+If you have own library/framework/tool, this library help to create migration tool for your library/framework/tool.

-- This framework aim to provide command line interface for running migration scripts by codemod.
+- This library aim to provide command line interface for running migration scripts by codemod.
-- This framework does not provide migration scripts
+- This library does not provide migration scripts
     - You have to write migration script

 ## codemod tools